General personal vaporizer maintenance is key

 If you left your tank with e-liquid inside for a long period of time and now it's stuck there are some things you can try.
 One would be to use some rubber gloves to have a better grip when trying to unscrew the parts, but if this still doesn't work you'll have to soak the whole tank in hot water.
 Finally you can try leaving it in the freezer for a couple of hours before giving one last try.

 You can also clean your coils when switching from one e-liquid to another and you can do this by soaking them in warm water overnight.
 After that just blow the excess moisture while covering the airflow holes (the ones on the base) and leave them to dry out.
 Some people use rubbing alcohol or vodka, but I find this a bit hazardous especially if they are not completely dry when you mount them back in your tank.

-Rebuildable dripping atomizers or RDAs are often some of the messiest accessories to your mod, and this is mostly because they need to be kept in a vertical position all the time.
+Rebuildable dripping atomizers or RDAs are often some of the messiest.
 Also you're constantly dripping e-liquid on the coils and spills are part of the experience.
 So in order to thoroughly clean your RDA you'll need to dissemble it, remove the coils and rinse everything in warm water.
-After that just clean them all with a microfiber cloth.
+After that just clean them with a microfiber cloth.

 And since we're on the topic or RDAs, you can also clean your coils and make them good as new with a very simple method.
 Just remove all the wicking material and then keep pressing the firing button on your mod until they start glowing red.

 After that just dip the coils into a cup of water and repeat the process (makes sure to only dip the tip of the atty and not parts of the mod and that you don't press the firing button as the coils are submerged).
 After they are completely dry it's time to re-wick with cotton and everything should feel brand new.